what is upscaling

 Choose the Right Resolution

-Choose the right technique
+Choose the right format

 Maintain aspect ratio

-When upscaling videos, always ensure you maintain the original aspect ratio to avoid distortion or stretching of the content.
+Try to maintain the original aspect ratio to avoid distortion or stretching of the content.

-Test the upscaled video
+Preview the upscaled video

 Avoid excessive upscaling

-Keep in mind that there is a limit to how much detail can be added to your lower resolution video.
+Keep in mind that there is a limit to how much detail can be added to your lower-resolution video.
 Overdoing it may result in artifacts or unnatural-looking images.

 Topaz Video Enhance AI